Code-Institute-Submissions/aleksandrsg-FirhouseCarmelClub/README.md

 On the other hand, the web sites owners will get more recognition and advertisement via world wide web.

+##User stories##

+•	My goal was to create user friendly, easily accessible, web resource for local community and people who searching information about local sport clubs for kids
+• New to the website I am looking for local football club
+• As user, I would like to find out contact information
+• I want to be able to phone or write an email to the football club
+• As user, I would like to find out club location
+• I want to be able to fill registration form and send it
+• I am for active live for kids
+• As viewer, I would like to see photographs and videos from the club matches
+• As sponsor I would like to find the club for financial support

 ### Features ###

 The web site consists from four conected with each other web pages.